evereverland/2022/.drafts/2022-09-22-who-is-this-for.md

 ### Who am I and Who are you?

 This post is about the people of EverEverLand.
-Itideates - https://www.merriam-webster.com/dictionary/ideate - on the topic of how they may be organized.
+It ideates - https://www.merriam-webster.com/dictionary/ideate - on the topic of how they may be organized.
 Fingers crossed:

  the old terms - vendor & customer, practitioner & patient, consultant & client - may be improved upon.
 In an ideal world the roles of each of the pairs listed above might reverse from time to time.